commercionetwork/chains/README.md

 ## Getting Started
 **IMPORTANT BEFORE YOU START**: If you are already a validator you need see section [Update chain](#update-chain) procedure.
-If you are thinking of creating a new server instantiate, use the following procedure.
+If you are thinking of creating a new server instance, use the following procedure.

 First off, you’ll need to setup a server.
 This guide is written for Digital Ocean, but it is applicable to any other cloud provider like Amazon AWS, Google Cloud, Microsoft Azure, Alibaba Cloud or Scaleway.